ht-sdks/consent-manager/README.md

 _There are other ways to override the anonymousID, you can find more information [here][]._

+## Styles

+[GUIDESTYLES.md](GUIDESTYLES.md) contains the list of all components you can use this id to change de styles on Consent Manager.

 ## Development

 To run our storybook locally, simply do: